Henry Taylor (rugby union, born 1994)

 Henry Taylor (born 11 April 1994) is an English professional rugby union player who plays for Saracens as a Scrum-half.
 He will join Northampton Saints for the start of the 2019–20 season.

+Taylor renewed his contract for an undisclosed length of time in January 2020.
+However, not long after this he announced his retirement from professional rugby on 26 July 2021, having made 33 appearances for Northampton Saints over two seasons.
+Taylor had previously won the under-20 world cup with England in 2014.